 However, not everyone thinks of our elders because of their loving nature.
 They think of them because of their bank accounts and steady income.
 They also think about the lack of knowledge of security practices and their trusting nature.
 For these reasons, and still more, thieves target older people.
 For these reasons, older people are more likely to be the victims of scams.

 Older people aren’t just the target of a few more scams than younger people.
 The Wall Street Journal reported, “People 60 years and older were 26 percent of all fraud complaints tracked by the Federal Trade Commission in 2012 — the most of any age group.”
 This means that one fourth of all the complaints tracked by the Federal Trade Commission involve older people.
 However, people are less than 15% of our population.

 The first and obvious reason that older people are are the target of scams is because they have the money.
 As the legendary bank robber Willie Sutton once told a reporter when asked why he robbed banks, scammers target older people “because that’s where the money is.”
 Older Americans usually have a retirement “nest egg”, a steady income from Social Security and pension, have good credit, and own their homes.
-Statistics show that households headed by someone age 65 or older have a median income of more than $50,000.00 a year.

 Second, typically older Americans spend a lot of time alone.
 This isolation makes it easier for scammers to get to older people who do not always have someone they can share the communication with to discuss it or verify the information provided.
 In this way, isolation can increase the chances that our elder can fall for it.

 The FBI highlights how scammers sweet talk their way into scamming as they state, “People who grew up in the 1930s, 1940s, and 1950s were generally raised to be polite and trusting.
 Con artists exploit these traits, knowing that it is difficult or impossible for these individuals to say “no” or just hang up the telephone.”